Misty Mountain Silhouette Review

 The Silhouette is somewhat versatile.
 It functions best as a trad harness, but we still did some moderate sport climbing in it with no worries.
 The leg loops are adjustable enough for this to fit over your winter gear, should you want to ice climb in it, though there aren't any ice clipper tools slots.

 The Silhouette received top marks for adjustability.
-The leg loops can fit a range of sizes comfortably (unlike the Black Diamond Technician, which are only comfortable when at their smallest).
-The rise is high enough to fit those who like to wear their harness on their waist, though the adjusters are a little challenging to lengthen or shorten, which is why we only gave it a 9 and not a 10/10.
+The leg loops can fit a range of sizes comfortably.
+The rise is high enough to fit those who like to wear their harness on their waist, though the adjusters are a little challenging to lengthen or shorten.

 The real thing that makes Misty stand out from the competition from an adjustability standpoint is the ability to order a custom harness from them.
 Have muscular thighs from years of mountain biking or deadlifting?
 Some of the other models might not fit you well, particularly if the leg loops aren't adjustable.
 Misty will let you order different sized waistbelts and leg loops in various combinations, with any of their product lines.

-The Silhouette retails for $115, making it one of the more expensive harnesses in our test group.
+The Silhouette is one of the more expensive harnesses in our test group.
 Only the Arc'teryx brand was more expensive.
 The price on the Silhouette didn't seem too excessive though, considering the quality workmanship, and the knowledge that you are supporting a small company that does all of it's manufacturing in the States.

 The Misty Mountain Silhouette was our first choice of harness every time we racked up for a gear route, and even for the occasional sport climb too.
 It is supportive and comfortable, and your body will thank you if you take this one on your next multi-pitch climb as opposed to some thin sport climbing model.